Generic selectors

 Tap the image to shop this product from Amazon

-10. MUSE ā€“ Museo delle Scienze
+10. MUSE – Museo delle Scienze

-MUSE ā€“ Museo delle Scienze photo by Libens libenter
+MUSE – Museo delle Scienze photo by Libens libenter

-MUSE is located in Trento and offers a modern approach to natural history.
+MUSE, one of the best museums in Italy, is located in Trento and offers a modern approach to natural history.
 The building is designed to reflect the Alpine landscape around it.
 The exhibits cover topics from geology to biology, showing both local and global ecosystems.
 Visitors can interact with displays to learn science in a fun way.

 One highlight is the butterfly garden, where people can see different species up close.
 The museum also offers workshops for school groups to help them learn more about science.
-It focuses on sustainability and conservation, addressing todayā€™s environmental issues.
+It focuses on sustainability and conservation, addressing today’s environmental issues.

-This video is made byĀ trippando
+This video is made by trippando

 11. Museo di Storia Naturale di Firenze (Museum of Natural History of Florence)

-This museum has a large collection showing the natural history of Italy and other places.
+The Museo di Storia Naturale in Florence, is one of the best museums in Italy for showcasing the natural history of Italy and other places.
 It includes fossils, minerals, and many taxidermy animals.
-The museum is divided into sections like paleontology, geology, and zoology, helping visitors learn about Earthā€™s history.
+The museum is divided into sections like paleontology, geology, and zoology, helping visitors learn about Earth’s history.

 Some important exhibits are dinosaur fossils and a large collection of minerals from different areas.
 The Medici collection is also a highlight, showing how this famous family supported natural sciences.
 The museum offers educational programs, making it a great place for families and students to learn more about nature.